Boomchil/maglord-acfh/README.md

 - Removed the score and hi-score display.
 Let’s be honest: NO ONE plays Magician Lord for the score — especially not a modded version!
 The remaining lives counter has been moved to the top-left corner to maximize space for those gorgeous graphics

 #### Translation
+- Complete French translation of the game based on the Japanese script
 - Complete retranslation of the English version, known for its infamous lines (“Again changes to hell”), to better match the Japanese script
 - Fear not, fans of the Engrish original translation: at the title screen, you can switch between the two translations by pressing `D`